-Through donor funds with this geographic focus, these grants are designed to benefit the residents of East Lyme, Groton, Ledyard, Lyme, Montville, New London, North Stonington, Old Lyme, Salem, Stonington and Waterford.
-Grants generally be awarded to support programs directed toward two of our community impact priority areas.
+These grants are designed through donor intent to benefit the residents of East Lyme, Groton, Ledyard, Lyme, Montville, New London, North Stonington, Old Lyme, Salem, Stonington and Waterford.
+Grants generally support programs directed toward two of our community impact priority areas:

 - enhance quality early childhood education and intervention services;